tytydraco/yessleep/out/We_were_raised_by_a_cult_that_worshipped_flowers.md

 “I’m not going to be there for long.
 I'm just checking and coming back.
 I’m not going to open the door.
 I promise,” I said curtly, trying to sound resolute.

 “I’ll watch your back.
-I'll be quiet.” he pleaded desperately.
+I'll be quiet,” he pleaded desperately.

 “It’s too risky for both of us to go; someone needs to stay with them,” I gestured to the rest of our group.